azizyakubov/WeatherApp/README.md

 # WeatherApp

-Augment FE Take home.
 A Vue 3 weather dashboard that shows current conditions for your location and a set of saved cities, with hourly and 5-day forecast detail views.

 ## Prerequisites